-Your PCP coordinates the covered services you get as a member of BCN Advantage Elements.
-"Coordinating" your services includes working with, consulting with, or directing you to other plan providers about your health status and specific health care needs as well as providing referrals and arranging for prior authorizations as needed.
+Your PCP coordinates the covered services you get as a member of BCN Advantage.
+Coordinating your services include working with, consulting with, or directing you to other plan providers about your health status and specific health care needs as well as providing referrals and arranging for prior authorizations as needed.
 Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
 Chapter 6 tells you how we will protect the privacy of your medical records and personal health information.